-- Valuation of a state - A mapping: $V \rightarrow V$ from observable state variables V to their value domain V. - Symbolic state = set of explicit states - Instead of enumerating explicit states we use a constraint that describes the set - This constraint is a 1st order logic formula. - Example: $S_i = (x = 1) \land (y > 2)$
+- Valuation of a state - A mapping: $V \rightarrow V$ from observable state variables V to their value domains V. - Symbolic state represents a set of explicit states - Instead of enumerating explicit states we use a constraint that describes that set - This constraint is a 1st order logic formula. - Example: $S_i = (x = 1) \land (y > 2)$